BlakeCLewis/PILN/README.md

 - Using the Web App:

-		On the same network that the RPi is connected, http://<RPi_IPAddress>/pilnapp/home.cgi Or, on the controler RPi, http://localhost/pilnapp/home.cgi
+		On the same network that the RPi is connected, http://<RPi_IPAddress>/pilnapp/home.cgi Or, on the controller RPi, http://localhost/pilnapp/home.cgi

 - Start the firing daemon: